-It's not you – it's me.
-Besides being your favourite pseudo compassionate breakup line, this is also the answer to the question: who owns your organs when you die?
+It's not you—it's me.
+Besides being your favourite pseudo-compassionate breakup line, this is also the answer to the ethical minefield of a question: who owns your organs when you die?

 If your partner passes away before you, his or her organ donor wishes can go entirely unheard.
 As the next of kin, it's your decision if critical organs like their corneas, heart, lungs, kidneys, liver, pancreas and skin are harvested for transplant patients.